agh-glk/fcs/docs/source/manager/modules/api_views.rst

 Module fcs.manager.api_views
 =======================================

-api_views module contains methods that handle REST requests for tasks management.
+This module contains methods that handle REST requests for tasks management.
 All methods are decorated with Django @api_view decorator.
+These methods are mapped on URLs in :doc:`modules/api_views` module.

 .. py:function:: add_task(request)